lxndrptkv/lxndrptkv/README.md

 - 👋 Hi, I’m @lxndrptkv
-- 👀 I’m interested in programming, hardware and animation
+- 👀 I’m interested in programming, hardware and animation.
-- 📫 How to reach me - dont
+- 📫 How to reach me - Do what you want.
+I may or may not answer.

 <!---
 lxndrptkv/lxndrptkv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.